Ground Zero Man: Reception

 Dave Langford reviewed The Peace Machine for White Dwarf #65, and stated that "responsibility.
 Its grim conclusion shows precisely and prophetically (1976, remember) the flaw in today's plans for 'star wars' energy-beam defences."

 Colin Greenland reviewed The Peace Machine for Imagine magazine, and stated that "includes revisions for a more nuclear conscious audience, but it's still largely quite a traditional thriller, as compulsive and characterful as anything by Shaw."

+Wendy Graham reviewed The Peace Machine for Adventurer magazine and stated that "Maybe Shaw could go back and look again at the idea, get rid of the wife and give Hutchman an engineer friend.
+For once I think the story could be longer too."